 Waterstone Succulents is a line of handmade succulent sculptures with interchangeable planters, created and produced by artist and designer Michelle Weddle.
 After receiving degrees in Creative Advertising and Studio Art from the University of Texas at Austin in 2007, she began work as a floral designer.
 This is where she discovered succulents for the first time.

 Like most, she immediately fell in love with their forms, but became truly fascinated with the tenacious, inventive, and beautiful ways succulents in the mid-continental US and elsewhere have adapted to the extreme environments in which they now thrive.
 "They are one of many examples in nature where a species gloriously overcomes tremendous odds."
-It would take another three years, however, for the idea of 'Waterstone Succulents' to surface.
+It would take another two years, however, for the idea of 'Waterstone Succulents' to surface.

 "From the beginning, I wanted to create something entirely new that wouldn’t suffer by comparison to the live plants.
 I faced many obstacles along the way, problem solving one by one until the final product was achieved.
 I believe it’s the pristine whites, luminous metallics, and playful pastels that set these apart.
 As soon as I began applying paint, I said to myself ‘Ok… now you have something.’"